fastify/fastify-swagger/README.md

 By passing a synchronous `transform` function you can modify the route's url and schema.

+You may also access the `openapiObject` and `swaggerObject`

 Some possible uses of this are:

 - add the `hide` flag on schema according to your own logic based on url & schema
 - altering the route url into something that's more suitable for the api spec
 - using different schemas such as [Joi](https://github.com/hapijs/joi) and transforming them to standard JSON schemas expected by this plugin
+- hiding routes based on version constraints

 This option is available in `dynamic` mode only.